-After months of speculation, Kim Kardashian officially filed for divorce from Kanye West after six years of marriage on Feb.
-19. Over the past decade, we've witnessed Kim and Kanye's journey as a couple and parents to their four beautiful children — North, 7, Saint, 5, Chicago, 3, and Psalm, 2 — but what went wrong?
+Kim Kardashian officially filed for divorce from Kanye West after six years of marriage on Feb.
+19, 2021.
+Over the past decade, we've witnessed Kim and Kanye's journey as a couple and parents to their four beautiful children — North, 8, Saint, 6, Chicago, 4, and Psalm, 2 — but what went wrong?

 In previously unaired footage, Kim cried to her sisters about her marriage.
 "I honestly can't do this anymore," she said.
 "Why am I still in this, like, place where I'm stuck for years?
 Like, he goes and moves to a different state, every year, I have to be together so I can raise the kids, you know?
 And he's an amazing dad, he's done an amazing job."
 She then noted that Kanye "deserves someone that can go support his every move, and go follow him all over the place, and move to Wyoming.
 I can't do that.
 I feel like a f*cking failure that it's, like, a third f*cking marriage."
 Kim previously married songwriter Damon Thomas and basketball player Kris Humphries.
 "Yeah, I feel like a f*cking loser," she said.
 "But I can't even think about that, like, I want to be happy."

 Kim and Kanye first got together in the spring of 2012 before getting engaged a year later during Kim's 33rd birthday celebration at San Francisco's AT&T Park, now known as Oracle Park.
 In May 2014, they made things official by tying the knot in an over-the-top wedding in Italy.
-The pair's split is reportedly "amicable," and Kim is asking for joint legal and physical custody of their kids, which Kanye is apparently on board with.
-Kanye appears to be moving on, and is now reportedly dating model Irina Shayk.
+The pair's split was then "amicable," with Kim asking for joint legal and physical custody of their kids, but things have since turned sour.